Pimp C: Early career (1987–1996)

 Butler formed the rap group Underground Kingz (often referred to as UGK) with friend Bernard "Bun B" Freeman in 1987 in Port Arthur, Texas.
 Initially signed to independent label Big Tyme Recordz, the duo released two EPs, The Southern Way and Banned, in 1992 to moderate local success, which lead to the group being signed to Jive Records later that year.
-In November, they released their major label debut, Too Hard to Swallow through Jive, which peaked at #37 on the US Top R&B/Hip-Hop Albums chart.
+In November, they released their major label debut, Too Hard to Swallow through Jive, which peaked at No. 37 on the US Top R&B/Hip-Hop Albums chart.

-UGK's second album, Super Tight was released in 1994 to critical acclaim and commercial success, charting at #95 on the Billboard 200 and #9 on the Top R&B/Hip-Hop Albums chart.
-In 1996, UGK's third album, Ridin' Dirty, became their most successful, reaching #2 on the Billboard Top R&B/Hip-Hop Albums chart and #15 on the Billboard 200, receiving widespread critical acclaim and commercial success, having sold 850,000 copies to date.
+UGK's second album, Super Tight was released in 1994 to critical acclaim and commercial success, charting at No. 95 on the Billboard 200 and No. 9 on the Top R&B/Hip-Hop Albums chart.
+In 1996, UGK's third album, Ridin' Dirty, became their most successful, reaching No. 2 on the Billboard Top R&B/Hip-Hop Albums chart and No. 15 on the Billboard 200, receiving widespread critical acclaim and commercial success, having sold 850,000 copies to date.

 Hiatus and national attention (1996–2001)

-After taking a short hiatus from music in the late 1990s, UGK returned in 2000, appearing on Jay-Z's smash hit single "Big Pimpin'", which peaked at #18 on the Billboard 200, as well as "Sippin' on Some Syrup" by Three 6 Mafia, which peaked at #30 on the US Hot R&B/Hip-Hop Songs.
+After taking a short hiatus from music in the late 1990s, UGK returned in 2000, appearing on Jay-Z's smash hit single "Big Pimpin'", which peaked at No. 18 on the Billboard 200, as well as "Sippin' on Some Syrup" by Three 6 Mafia, which peaked at No. 30 on the US Hot R&B/Hip-Hop Songs.
 Both of these collaborations greatly increased the duo's reputation, and helped fuel anticipation for their next project.
 Jive Records failed to capitalize on this new-found interest in UGK, as their fourth album, Dirty Money, was released in 2001 with little to no advertisement or promotion.

 Prison sentence and solo career (2002–2006)

 After Pimp C was sentenced to eight years in prison in August 2002, UGK was once again forced to go on hiatus, which led to both members pursuing solo careers.
 Pimp C's debut studio album, The Sweet James Jones Stories was released in March 2005, composed of material recorded prior to Pimp C's incarceration.
-After being released from prison in December 2005, Pimp C released his second solo studio album Pimpalation in July 2006 and peaked at #3 on the US Billboard 200 and topped the US Hot R&B/Hip-Hop Albums chart.
+Pimp C secured for his GED while in prison.
+After being released from prison in December 2005, Pimp C released his second solo studio album Pimpalation in July 2006 and peaked at No. 3 on the US Billboard 200 and topped the US Hot R&B/Hip-Hop Albums chart.

 UGK Reunited

-On August 7, 2007, UGK reunited to release their eponymous fifth studio album, debuting at #1 on both the Billboard 200 and Hot R&B/Hip-Hop charts.
+On August 7, 2007, UGK reunited to release their eponymous fifth studio album, debuting at No. 1 on both the Billboard 200 and Hot R&B/Hip-Hop charts.
 The album was the last UGK album released during Pimp C's lifetime, and spawned the hit single "International Players Anthem (I Choose You)", and received universal acclaim from critics.

 Personal life

 Butler married his wife, Chinara, while he was in prison in 2003.
+He also earned his GED.